dlang/dlang-bot/README.md

 ((close|fix|address)e?(s|d)? )?(ticket|bug|tracker item|issue)s?:? *([\d ,\+&#and]+)
 ```

+(the GitHub Bugzilla integration and the Dlang-Bot use the same RegEx to parse
+git commit messages)

 <a name="auto-merge" />

 Auto-merge (WIP)
 ---------------

-At the moment the Dlang-Bot support merging via special `auto-merge` and
+At the moment the Dlang-Bot supports merging via special `auto-merge` and
 `auto-merge-squash` labels.
 The later will perform a squashed merge of all commits
 in the PR into a single one.